-Covid 19 coronavirus: Kiwis in quarantine hotels released early for compassionate leave
+Covid 19 coronavirus: Govt lifts suspension on early leave for Kiwis in managed isolation

 The Government is once again allowing travellers to apply to leave managed isolation early on compassionate grounds.

-Seven people have been granted leave in the past week, Cabinet Minister Megan Woods says.
+Seven people have been granted early leave in the past week, Cabinet Minister Megan Woods says.

 Early leave would not be granted except in "exceptional" circumstances, Air Commodore Darren Webb said.